Kinetic energy driven stripe formation and pairing in repulsive electronic systems: Longer Range Kinetic and Coulomb Terms

 It should be noted (especially in the context of assumption (ii)), that the small energy differences we found separating various contending states (as well as those separating, say, bond centered stripes from site centered stripes) are very susceptible to additional terms in the Hamiltonian.

-The Hubbard model or its $t$-$J$ truncuation is only a model.
+As we emphasized in the Introduction, the Hubbard model and its $t$-$J$ cousin are only models.
 There are myriad very important effects that it does not include which could easily shift the balance between various nearly degenerate contending states.

 Coulomb effects (which are much greater importance here than elsewhere given the poor screening in these materials) enhance and stabilize stripe order: a uniform charge density order is strictly forbidden by the divergent Coulomb penalty that it will incur.
-This point has been emphasized by Emery, Kivelson, and coworkers \cite{steve},\cite{low}.
-Fourier transforming the Hamiltonian and looking for the minimizing waveumbers, we are able to see how the charge density modulations will evolve and lead to stripe order \cite{me} once lattice effects are taken into account.
+This point has been emphasized by Emery, Kivelson, and coworkers \cite{steve,low}.
+Fourier transforming the Hamiltonian and looking for the minimizing waveumbers, we are able to see how stripe like charge density modulations will evolve \cite{me} once lattice effects are taken into account.

-Even if the stripe correlations found by the DMRG calculations of White and Scalapino on the pure $t$-$J$ model are found to be due to open boundary condition effects, when long range Coulomb interactions are introduced, charge stripe order will be further stabilized.
+Even if the stripe correlations found by DMRG and other calculations are triggered by the application of open boundary condition effects, when long range Coulomb interactions are introduced, charge stripe order will be further stabilized.
 Given the natural coupling between spin and charge \cite{oron}, this will further enhance the sublattice parity flips across the stripe that we assumed from the outset (assumption (i)).

 Less emphasized are the role of higher order kinetic terms.
 These can easily tip the balance: a next nearest neighbor hopping increases pairing significantly.
 Within the pure $t$-$J$ model (with a vanishing direct diagonal hopping amplitude $t^{\prime}=0$) pairing correlations are infinitesimal and are further frustrated by the $\pi$ phase shift across the domain wall.
 Numerically, $t^{\prime}$ which allows holes to move on the same sublattice enhances pairing dramatically.
 Furthermore, numerically, a negative $t^{\prime}$ is seen to favor stripe formation \cite{Ogata}.